Japan

 Personal exemptions

-From tax year 2020, resident taxpayers are entitled to a personal exemption for both national income tax and local inhabitants tax purposes based on their total income during the tax year, as follows:
+Resident taxpayers are entitled to a personal exemption for both national income tax and local inhabitants tax purposes based on their total income during the tax year.
+A non-resident taxpayer is only eligible for a personal exemption for national income tax purposes.

 Total income (JPY) Personal exemption for national income tax (JPY) Personal exemption for local inhabitants tax (JPY)